Neurocoach Programme: Module 5 Applied Neuro-Affirming Coaching

 Specific, Measurable, Achievable, Relevant, and Time-bound.
 While common, these parameters often create intense anxiety for neurodivergent clients, which can result in avoidance.

-Time-bound targets can trigger shut-down behaviors, while rigid measurement criteria may feel overwhelming, abstract, or even entirely disconnected from the client’s internal reality.
+Time-bound targets can trigger shut-down behaviours, while rigid measurement criteria may feel overwhelming, abstract, or even entirely disconnected from the client’s internal reality.

 Neuro-Affirming Goals